Getting and setting parameter values and attributes#

 Deprecated since version 1.2.0: Setting the twin_function and twin_inverse_function attributes, set the twin_function_expr and twin_inverse_function_expr attributes instead.

-New in version 1.2.0: twin_function_expr and twin_inverse_function_expr.
+Added in version 1.2.0: twin_function_expr and twin_inverse_function_expr.

 By default the coupling function is the identity function.
 However it is possible to set a different coupling function by setting the twin_function_expr and twin_inverse_function_expr attributes.
 For example: